Patient & Visitor Handbook

 During your stay at RMH, you might meet medical and nursing students or students of other disciplines, who are learning under the supervision of RMH staff.
 And while you are helping these future healthcare providers to gain valuable experience, you also benefit by having one more caring, interested health professional involved in your care.

-The Community Care Access Centre is an important part of the RMH care team.
-CCAC Case Managers set up patients’ discharge support plans.
-Sometimes, staff from CKL Community Care is also involved in supporting your transition home.
+The Central East Local Health Integration (LHIN) Home and Community Care service is an important part of the RMH care team, helping to set up patients’ discharge support plans.

 Those you will meet, as well as those behind-the-scenes, are working to provide you with the best care possible.
 You too, along with your family and other visitors, have a part to play on your health care team.
 Always feel free to ask questions.
 It’s your care – be involved.

 While some hospitals with inpatient Diabetes Educators permit patients to use their personal insulin pumps during their inpatient stay, this resource is not currently available at RMH.
 While in hospital, patients with insulin pumps will be converted to an insulin regimen and return to pump therapy when they are discharged.